 \section{Singularities of three-dimensional cubic hypersurfaces}

-\begin{assumption} Throughtout this paper $X$ is a singular cubic hypersurface in $\mathbb{P}^{4}$ with only terminal singularities and $G$ is a finite subgroup of $\Aut(X)$ such that $G$ is minimal and is neither linearizable nor of fiber type (so $\Aut(X)$ also has such properties). \end{assumption} \begin{remark} Since $X$ is $G\mathbb{Q}$-factorial, the $G$-minimality of $X$ is equivalent to $\operatorname{rk}\operatorname{Cl}(X)^{G}=1$. \end{remark} Since the Picard group $\operatorname{Pic}(X)$ is generated by the class of a hyperplane section (see~\cite[Corollary 4.3.2]{18}), the action of $G$ on $X$ is induced from a linear action of $G$ on $\mathbb{P}^{4}$.
+\begin{definition} Let $X$ be a Fano threefold with at worst terminal singularities.
+Let $G\subset\Aut(X)$ be a finite subgroup.
+We say that $G$ is \emph{minimal} if $X$ has $G\mathbb{Q}$-factorial singularities and $\rho^{G}(X)=1$.
+In our case it is equivalent to $\operatorname{rk}\operatorname{Cl}(X)^{G}=1$. \end{definition} \begin{definition} We call a group $G\subset\Aut (X)$ \emph{linearizable} (resp., \emph{of fiber type}) if there exists a $G$-equivariant birational map $X\dasharrow \mathbb{P}^{3}$ (resp., $X\dasharrow X'$ where $X'$ has a structure of a $G$-Mori fibration with the base of positive dimension). \end{definition} \begin{assumption} Throughtout this paper $X$ is a singular cubic hypersurface in $\mathbb{P}^{4}$ with only terminal singularities and $G$ is a finite subgroup of $\Aut(X)$ such that $G$ is minimal and is neither linearizable nor of fiber type (so $\Aut(X)$ also has such properties). \end{assumption}